nataliastewart/Sprint-Challenge--Advanced-CSS/README.md

 1. What is the difference between an adaptive website and a fully responsive website?

+Responsive is fluid and adapts to the size of the screen no matter what the target device.
+Adaptive on the other hand, uses static layouts based on breakpoints which don't respond once they're initially loaded.

 2. Describe what it means to be mobile first vs desktop first.

+Mobile first design
+This is a very focused approach that begins with designing for the main function of the site, then aims for higher resolutions (often called progressive enhancement).

+Desktop first design
+This approach means designing for the highest specifications — the best achievable by design- and then going down to smaller resolutions (often called graceful degradation).

 3. What does `font-size: 62.5%` in the `html` tag do for us when using `rem` units?